The 8 Best User Feedback Tools for your SaaS

 The downside is that you don’t have many options in terms of how your surveys look, and to change the design you’ll need CSS knowledge.
 Also, the UI feels dated and can be tricky to use.

 Survey Anyplace starts at £39 per month, but only gives you 400 responses and limited logic jumps.

-- Listening to your customers helps you build the best product, strengthens relationships with your users, and ensures they stick around for the long-term.
+This, in turn, helps you build the best product, strengthens relationships with your users, and ensures they stick around for the long term.